On pointwise products of symmetric quasi Banach spaces and applications: Real interpolation of noncommutative symmetric Hardy spaces

 \subsection{Acknowledgement}

-T.N.
+We thank the referees for very useful comments, which improved the paper.
+We also thank the referee for suggesting (pointing out) the proofs of Proposition \ref{pro:calderon} and \ref{pro:product}. \\ T.N.
 Bekjan is partially supported by NSFC grant No.11771372, M.N.
 Ospanov is partially supported by project AP05131557 of the Science Committee of Ministry of Education and Science of the Republic of Kazakhstan.